krkruk/arduino-robot-tutorial/docs/chapters/6_robot_integration.md

 ```

 Remember previous chapters?
 Direct hardware access can heavily optimize resource usage.
 On the
-other hand, it wouldn't be so easy to implement as shown above.
+other hand, it wouldn't be so easy to implement as the samples shown above.

 ### Serial Monitor tests